davidjono1985/T1A1Workbook/README.md

 Identify TWO ethical issues from the areas below and discuss the extent to which an IT professional is ethically responsible in terms of the issue.

-List of topics containing ethical issues:
-  - access to a user’s personal information (medical, family, financial, personal attributes such as sexuality, religion, or beliefs)
-  - intellectual property, copyright, and acknowledgement.
  - criminal acts such as theft, fraud, trafficking and distribution of prohibited substances, terrorism
-  - GPS tracking data and other types of metadata, MAC addresses, hardware fingerprints
-  - freedom of thought, conscience, speech and the media

 - aggressive sales and marketing practices designed to mislead and deceive consumers
-  - trading of shares on the stock exchange OR crypto-currencies

 For each ethical issue identify a source of legal information relating to the ethical issue and discuss whether the law is helpful in assisting a developer to act in an ethical way.